Postdocs (for current opening click here!)

 We are working with a wonderful team of excellent undergraduate students.
 Undergrads usually start to work under the guidance of an experienced doctoral or postdoctoral student in an ongoing project.
 The goal for new students is to quickly become independent in executing their own experiments.
 We are looking for outstanding undergraduates ideally with a major in Biochemistry.
 Previous lab experience is appreciated but not necessary.
 What we value most is enthusiasm, dedication and the ability to learn quickly.
 Ideally, your first project will be just the beginning of your research with us for several years.

-Undergraduate students usually start out as volunteers and then quickly move on to Directed Research for credit, UROP fellowships, Honors Theses and other prestigious stipends (see table below).
+Undergraduate students will either be funded through UROP fellowships, a variety of other prestigious stipends (see table below), or through research grants.
+Students are also encouraged to register for Directed Research for credit and eventually work on their Honors Theses.
 In order to gain a meaningful and productive research experience, we expect students to work with us for 15 hours per week during the semester and full time for a substantial fraction of the summer.
 Please include your CV when you contact us.

 Scholarships for Undergraduate Researchers